We’re in the midst of a global pandemic.

 Lesson 4: Establish a Sense of Community

-Every day of treatment, at an appointed time, Metcalf and his staff hop onto a joint Zoom meeting and take turns calling each teen in the program on speakerphone with a cheerful morning greeting.
+Every day of treatment, at an appointed time, hop onto a joint Zoom with your treatment team and call each teen in the program on speakerphone with a cheerful morning greeting.
 These calls go something like this:

-“Hi, this is Matt, your therapist, and I’m calling with the entire team at Evolve.”
+“Hi, this your therapist, and I’m calling with the entire team at Evolve.”
 Then the teenager hears a chorus of “Hello!” from the entire staff.

 This kind of formal greeting, of course, wouldn’t normally happen at an in-person PHP or IOP, where a teen would walk into the common area, see the staff, the rest of the group, and greet them as usual.
 However, in a virtual program, clinicians need to go above and beyond their usual routines to organize a more structured community environment.
 With teens not leaving their house most days, there needs to be a clear, delineated difference between a treatment day and any other day.